PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide_ph.md

 # $\textcolor{deeppink}{\textsf{Overview}}$ <a name="overview" />

+There are two main types of documentation for this project: normal documentation (like this document) and README documentation.
+README documentation style guide is a sub-set of the documentation style guide.
+Read more about that [here](readme-style.md)

 The purpose of this document is to describe a standard which all other documents should follow.
 Use and follow this guide when creating new documentation for the project.

 While this document does give examples for some of the most frequently utilized components of markdown, the intent is to describe *how* those components should be utilized in this project, not necessarily how to *implement* them.